lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 to send test commands to TPM `spidev` driver must be enabled and bound to SPI1.
 To enable `spidev`, modify `config.txt` in RPI boot partition by adding `dtoverlay=spi1-1cs`.
 This line has to be added before any section starts, preferably on top of file.
+RPI must be rebooted for the changes to take effect.

 Device should be visible as `/dev/spidev1.0`.